-Williamsburg Technical College does not require specific attendance in a course.
-Acknowledging that participation supports student success in coursework, however, individual instructors may set attendance guidelines for the course.
-Those specific guidelines must be included in the course syllabus.
-In addition, students must attend during the first two weeks of class or inform the instructor of their intent to attend to remain on the class roster.
-If no prior arrangements have been made and the student does not attend during the first two weeks following the semester start date, the student will be dropped as a "no show" from that course following the second week of class.
+While recognizing classroom participation supports student success in coursework, Williamsburg Technical College does not stipulate specific attendance requirements.
+However, individual instructors will set participation requirements/expectations for the course in relation to active involvement, absences, and tardiness and will include these guidelines in the syllabus addendum.

+For enrollment verification purposes, students must attend during the second week of class (defined as the week following drop/add period) or inform the instructor of their intent to attend the class to remain on the class roster.
+If no prior arrangements have been made and the student does not attend in the second week, the students will be dropped by the instructor as a "no show" from that course.
 Class rosters will be final as of the end of the second week of classes.

-Students may withdraw from a class at any time by completing a withdrawal form in the Student Services Office.
-A student can only receive a "W" grade if withdrawal is completed in the Student Services Office prior to the last date to receive a "W" grade published in the academic calendar.
-Students who fail to withdraw by the specified time will receive a letter grade for the course.
-For specific procedures related to this policy, refer to WTC Procedure D-23.1.
+Students may withdraw from a class at any time prior to the "last day to withdraw" date published in the academic calendar by submitting an Add/Drop/Withdrawal form to the Student Affairs Office.
+A student who fails to withdraw by the "last day to withdraw" date will receive a letter grade for the course.
+For specific procedures related to this policy, refer to WTC Procedure D-23-1.